Raav-Paul/institutional-portfolio-concentration-report/dashboard/README.md

 The dashboard evaluates portfolio concentration across institutional investors with more than $1 billion in reported Q4 2025 13F holdings.

-It combines market-level benchmarking with manager-level analysis using a Selected Fund vs Institutional Universe framework.
+It combines market-level benchmarking with manager-level reporting using a Selected Fund vs Institutional Universe framework.

 Key metrics include: